This post was reviewed and updated on July 6, 2020

 Freight Bill Factoring

 There is a specific type of factoring for freight and trucking, called freight bill factoring.
 Simply, your trucking company delivers the goods to the customer and submits the bill of lading to the factoring company.
-Rather than waiting 30 or 90 days to be paid, this can allow your small business to get the money in your bank account within 24 hours of submitting the paperwork, depending on if you use recourse or non-recourse factoring.
+Rather than waiting 30 or 90 days to be paid, this can allow your small business to get the money in your bank account within 24 hours of submitting the paperwork.

 Is invoice factoring right for my small business?